 Throughout these three periods, the land moved, rose, dropped and thus created the coastline we see today.
 There is a great ‘fault’ at Seaton Hole where one can see a transition between the Triassic and Cretaceous.
 The Jurassic period appears to be missing here, although just a mile or so to the east, it pops back up again.

 Our planet is forever changing.
 From its formation 4500 million years ago, it has evolved and altered and humans have only been here for a very short time.
-The earliest human (Homo Sapien – more on this subject in part 2) remains have only been dated to 200,000 years old.
+The earliest Homo Sapien remains have only been dated to 200,000 years old (more on this subject in part 2).
 Isn’t it mind-boggling to think that the Jurassic Coast is up to 252 million years old?

 When you consider how much we have achieved, and destroyed, in the relatively short time we’ve existed, it’s still obvious that we are just the merest speck of dust on the planetary clock.

 History of the Jurassic Coast Part 2.
 Written by Roy Beal

 This time we shall look at the more modern history of the Jurassic Coast. ’Modern’ is a loose term as we shall start with the end of the Cretaceous Period and look at the main events (and some interesting history) that have happened up to the present day.
 So in a rough, perhaps vague, chronological order, let’s begin.

 The Cretaceous period ended around 66 million years ago and a lot has happened since then.
 Mass-extinction events occurred, the planet changed as land masses moved and as things started to settle and the climate changed, we entered the Cenozoic Era, starting with the Tertiary Period.